|

 new textures flew by as though inventing new vocabularies of sound is

+something they do every day."
 "Sax and drums geek-funk, electronic nocturnes, dance-rock spoofs reduced

 to ectoplasmic pandemonium, Cab Calloway at 156rpm. . . .
 And they don't